bcgov/colin-scraper/readme.md

 # Prerequisites
 fill [.env](https://github.com/MatthewCai2002/env_templates/blob/master/.env) in root directory, [configMap.yaml](https://github.com/MatthewCai2002/env_templates/blob/master/configMap.yaml) under scripts/deployments, and [tnsnames.ora](https://github.com/MatthewCai2002/env_templates/blob/master/tnsnames.ora) under config
-create `test-outputs` folder in the root directory if not already present Python 10+
+create `test-outputs` folder in the root directory if not already present
-linux environment to clone and run app
+linux environment to clone and run app, ie: WSL2 with ubuntu 20.04 installed
 Gov VPN installed and running to connect to oracle DB
+**Python 10+**
-minikube for local kubernetes deployment
+**minikube** for local kubernetes deployment
+**docker desktop** installed and enabled in WSL2, to manage containers

 # common errors
-VPN not running when running app or deployment
+host not found errors, usually because VPN is not running when running app or deployment
 sometimes selenium-grid may throw a bind(): failed error, usually resolved by restarting computer

 # Running the app
-1. create config folder with a tnsnames.ora file with connection credentials to connect to COLIN Oracle DB
-2. set command_executor in scraper.py to "http://selenium:4444/wd/hub"
+1. set command_executor in scraper.py to "http://selenium:4444/wd/hub"
-3. run `make image` in root directory
+2. run `make dev` in root directory
-4. run `docker compose up` in root directory
-5. colin-scraper-app will usually fail since it doesn't wait for a chrome node to be setup by selenium grid.
+3. colin-scraper-app will usually crash on startup since it doesn't wait for a chrome node to be setup by selenium grid.
 a workaround is to go into docker desktop and restart the container
-6. you should now see 2 dates followed by business numbers being printed
+4. you should now see 2 dates followed by business numbers being logged
-7. if you want to input your own dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
+5. if you want to input your own dates, you can update DATE_RANGE_START, DATE_RANGE_END, and FINAL_END_DATE env vars then
-run `make image` again
+run `make dev` again

 # Kubernetes Deployment
-1. start kubernetes cluster
+1. start kubernetes cluster ie: `minikube start`
+2. run `eval $(minikube -p minikube docker-env)`
-2. set command_executor to "http://selenium-hub:4444/wd/hub"
+3. set command_executor to "http://selenium-hub:4444/wd/hub"
-3. build the image and push to matthewcai/colin-scraper
-4. cd into scripts and run bash start-selenium.sh
-5. run bash start-scraper.sh
+4. run `make local-deploy`, this sets up local selenium-hub and scraper deployments
+warnings about the oracl-instantclient are normal and expected here
+5. use kubectl commands to explore deployment

 # Implementation Details
 This application connects to COLIN's Oracle DB to query the events table for corp nums and filing events between a specified time interval.